OpenDataServices/os4d/docs/standard/getting-started/index.md

 * **Data analyst** - reviewing pre-standard data to identify opportunities for standardisation, and analysing draft and published data for quality assurance and learning.
 * **Standard architect** - designing the overall shape of the standard, establishing data structures, selecting schema languages, data patterns, validation and quality evaluation approaches, and identifying tools required alongside the standard.
 * **Schema author** - translating agreed data structures and fields into a schema language, and coordinating work to define fields and relationships.
 Also working on standard extensions where applicable.
-* **Documentation author** - writing technical and user-focussed documentation, creating worked examples, and developing training resources.
+* **Documentation author** - writing technical and user-focused documentation, creating worked examples, and developing training resources.
 * **Designer** - creating visual elements to support documentation and training around the standard.
 * **Developer** - creating and implementing tools for maintaining a Single Source of Truth, managing documentation, performing data validation, and supporting standard adoption.
 * **Translation manager & translators** - creating glossaries, arranging translation, and carrying out translations.